Pragya Academy, Jorhat

-Pragya Academy is a Junior College, established in 2010, and located in Jorhat of Assam, India.
+Pragya Academy is a Junior College in Jorhat of Assam, India.

 Pragya Academy is a co-educational institution, in a self-contained campus with all necessary infrastructural facilities.
-It is situated at Baruah Chariali, in the heart of the city Jorhat.
-This institution is run by a society, named Pragya Academy Society registered under the Society Act of 1860.

-Pragya Academy is a Junior College of Science stream, recognized by the Assam Higher Secondary Education Council.
+It is situated at Baruah Chariali.
+This institution is run by Pragya Academy Society registered under the Society Act of 1860.
+Pragya Academy is a Junior College of Science, recognized by the Assam Higher Secondary Education Council.